-LNG carriers are usually chartered for a fixed period of time with the charter rate payable to the owner on a monthly basis.
+LNG carriers are usually chartered for a fixed period of time.
 Shipping arrangements are normally based on charters of five years or more because:

 LNG projects are expensive and typically involve an integrated chain of dedicated facilities.
-Accordingly, the overall success of an LNG project depends heavily on long-term planning and coordination of project activities, including marine transportation.
+Accordingly, the overall success of an LNG project depends heavily on long-term planning and coordination of project activities, including marine transportation; and

-LNG carriers are expensive to build, and the cash-flow from long-term fixed-rate charters supports vessel financing.
+LNG carriers are expensive to build, and vessel financing is supported by the corresponding cash-flow from long-term fixed-rate charters.

-Most end users of LNG are utility companies, power stations or petrochemical producers and their operations depend on reliable and uninterrupted delivery of LNG.
+Most end users of LNG are utility companies, power stations or petrochemical producers with operations that depend on reliable and uninterrupted deliveries of LNG.
 Although most shipping requirements for new LNG projects continue to be provided on a long-term basis, spot voyages (typically consisting of a single voyage) and time charters of four years or less have become a feature of the market in recent years.
 However, it should be noted that the LNG spot market is different from the tanker spot market.
 In the tanker market, the term "spot trade" refers to a single voyage, which is arranged at a short notice.
-In the LNG market, it relates to the transport of one or more cargoes, sometimes within a specified time period between one and six months, with a set-up time of possibly several months.
+In the LNG market, the term "spot trade" refers to the transport of one or more cargoes, sometimes within a specified time period between one and six months, with a set-up time of possibly several months.